Tips and Techniques for Getting Anger Under Control

 Dealing with the Anger Habit – New ideas on getting a handle on your anger, including a goal of addressing one trigger a week.
 (Pegasus NLP Mind-Body Health Site)

-Professional help and treatment for anger problems
+Professional help for anger management

 Anger management – Discusses what types of treatment are available for anger management, and when you should consider them.
 (Mayo Clinic)